Last Updated: Feb. 24, 2001

 Carol & Craig Melin, Innkeepers

-Three private and unique suites, fireplaced guests' parlor and surprising
+Three private and unique suites, fireplaced guests' parlor and surprising amenities are offered in this lovingly restored 18th century homestead.
+Conveniently located in the historic Elm Street/Smith College area.

 Rates: $85-130.
 A,C,D,E,F